Boards and Committees

 Pursuant to Act 381, Public Acts of Michigan 1996, the Troy City Council established the Brownfield Redevelopment Authority (BRA) on January 18, 1999 for the purpose of promoting the revitalization of distressed areas in the City of Troy.
 The board consists of not less than five and no more than nine members who serve for three year terms, as appointed by their Chief Executive Officer, subject to the approval of City Council.

-Meetings are scheduled quarterly on the third Tuesday of January, April, July and October at 3 pm at Troy City Hall.
+Regular Meetings are scheduled on the third Tuesday in April and October at 3 pm at Troy City Hall.

 Publications & Resources

-- Troy Economic Resource Guide - This guide highlights the many wonderful reasons for businesses to choose the City of Troy as their home.
-Troy is home to 6,000 businesses that employ 125,000 people.
-While maintaining it's hometown charm, the City is a vibrant business and technology center and a community recognized for our civic spirit and quality of life.
-Discover why the City is the greatest to live, work, learn, play, and operate a business.
+- Troy Economic Resource Guide - This guide highlights some of the reasons why Troy is an attractive location for businesses.
+Troy is home to more than 6,000 businesses that employ about 129,000 people.
+Troy is a vibrant business and technology center and a community recognized for our civic spirit and quality of life.

 - State of Michigan Brownfield Redevelopment Authorities - The State of Michigan DEQ site provides much information on redevelopment tools available to brownfield authorities such as tax increment financing, a list of established brownfield authorities and local contact information, and links to the updated brownfield legislation.